BryceCanyonCounty/bcc-train/README.md

 - Press `U` to access train inventory
 - Press `G` at stations to open modern train shop menu
 - Press `G` at Bacchus Bridge to destroy it (requires dynamite)
+- Use `/showtrains` to create temporary coordinate blips for active trains

+### Temporary Train Locator (`/showtrains`)

+Players may find it useful to quickly locate active trains on the map.
+The `/showtrains` client command will create temporary coordinate blips for known spawned trains for a short duration.

+- Usage: `/showtrains` (client-side command)
+- Duration: Controlled by `Config.trainBlips.showTrains.blipDuration` (default: 10 seconds)
+- Permission: A job-based permission check can be enabled in `configs/config.lua` under `Config.trainBlips.showTrains.jobsEnabled` with allowed entries in `Config.trainBlips.showTrains.jobs` (objects with `name` and `grade`).

 ### Train Shop System